Marshalldog/OS-Assignment-3-Group/README.md

 As previously stated, the primary objective of this program is to create a multi-thread optimized merge sort algorithm.
 Thereby, both the merge sort and the multi-threaded optimization should be tested independently to ensure that the merge sort is functional and that the multi-thread application improves the functionality.
 The mergesort.c code is structured so that the parallel_mergesort designates the threads to run subsections of the input array through the merge sort algorithm.
 This design allows for the merge sort algorithm to function independently from parallel_mergesort, making it the ideal starting point for testing.
 > test-base-case.c

+How the test case functions:
 The purpose of this test case is to verify that the merge sort algorithm, without the multithreading functions as intended.
 This program will run on a single thread and will recursively call merge sort algorithm until completion.
 This test case generates a random array of numbers, using a seed and array size.
 The test case then starts a clock and passes the array to the merge sort function.
 The merge sort algorithm finishes and the change time is measured.
 Then the test case runs a scan through the output array to validate the sort.
 If the sorting validation is successful, the test case outputs the time performance metric.
 Otherwise, the test case throws an error.

+Test Case Testing:

 > test-mergesort.c